Garstang

-Garstang is an ancient market town and civil parish within the Wyre borough of Lancashire, England.
-It is 10 mi north of the city of Preston and the same distance south of Lancaster.

-In 2011, the parish had a total resident population of 4,268; the larger Garstang Built-up Area, which includes the adjoining settlements of Bonds and Cabus, had population of 6,779.
+Garstang is an ancient market town and civil parish within the Borough of Wyre, in Lancashire, England.
+It lies equidistant between the cities of Lancaster to the north and Preston to the south, both are 10 mi away.
+In 2021, the parish had a total resident population of 4,428; In the 2011 Census, the larger Garstang Built-up Area, which includes the adjoining settlements of Bonds and Cabus, had a population of 6,779.
 Garstang is famous for being the world's first ever Fairtrade Town.

 Toponymy

 Garstang is mentioned in the Domesday Book of 1086 as Cherestanc.
-Later recordings of the name include Geresteng, Gairstang in 1195; Grestein, 1204; Gayrestan, 1236; Gayerstang, 1246; Gayrstang, 1274; Gayrestang, 1292.
+Later recordings of the name include Geresteng, Gairstang in 1195; Grestein, 1204; Gayrestan, 1236; Gayerstang, 1246; Gayrstang, 1274; and Gayrestang, 1292.

 The original spelling of Garstang has several interpretations: "'gore by the boundary pole", "spear post", "triangular piece of land", "common land" or "meadowland".
 Possibly signifying the site of a meeting-space.
-The Old Norse derivation being 'geiri', a gore, from 'geirr', with 'stang' or 'stǫng', meaning "pole" or "boundary marker".
-Or the Saxon derivation 'Gaerstung'.
+The Old Norse derivation being 'geiri', a gore, from 'geirr', with 'stang' or 'stǫng', meaning "pole" or "boundary marker", or the Saxon derivation 'Gaerstung'.
 It is probable that the historic market cross is this same site.